 Fitness level

-Easy – this tour is for all riders and no specific fitness level is required.
+March-October: Easy – This tour is for all riders and no specific fitness level is required.
 The riding is mostly flat except for a couple of short inclines and a 2-minute hill leading up to the Royal Palace.
 The total distance covered is about 12km (7 miles).

 Group size